mattrglobal/jwm/README.md

 ### Updating Docs

-Update `draft-ietf-json-web-message.xml` file with your desired changes.
+Update `draft-looker-jwm.xml` file with your desired changes.

 Run the following to compile the new RFC txt file from the XML.